-Substance Abuse Services / Substance Abuse Treatment Unit
+Substance Use Services / SATU—Substance use and Addiction Treatment Unit

-The Substance Abuse Treatment Unit (SATU), a satellite clinic of the Connecticut Mental Health Center (CMHC), is a cooperative endeavor between the Connecticut Department of Mental Health and Addiction Services and Yale University School of Medicine’s Department of Psychiatry.
-Training in the Substance Abuse Services Track can happen as either a primary or secondary placement and allows for a unique combination of experiences.
-Placement at the SATU Clinic affords fellows the opportunity to work in an outpatient setting and learn cutting edge treatments for substance use disorders, to have access to world renowned faculty in the Division of Substance Abuse Research, and to develop leadership skills in addictions administration.
+SATU—Substance use and Addiction Treatment Unit, a satellite clinic of the Connecticut Mental Health Center (CMHC), is a cooperative endeavor between the Connecticut Department of Mental Health and Addiction Services and Yale University School of Medicine’s Department of Psychiatry.
+Training in the Substance Use Services Track can happen as either a primary or secondary placement and allows for a unique combination of experiences.
+Placement at the SATU Clinic affords fellows the opportunity to work in an outpatient setting and learn cutting edge treatments for substance use disorders, to have access to world renowned faculty in the Division of Addictions Research, and to develop leadership skills in addictions administration.

-SECONDARY PLACEMENT - Entails 15 hours per week of substance abuse outpatient experience as a secondary placement, which is combined with a primary placement at Consultation, Prevention & Program Evaluation Services / The Consultation Center.
+Secondary Placement - Entails 15 hours per week of substance use outpatient experience as a secondary placement, which is combined with a primary placement at Consultation, Prevention & Program Evaluation Services / The Consultation Center.